Physiology of the Word

 According to the rules of Sanskrit grammar, the finite-related (we humans) may not chant OM*, the Creator-Absolute sound.
 Rather, the sound current OM must manifest as ONG.
 That is to say, by dropping the sound current mm, substituting nnnng and thereby expressing ONNNNG, we experience a more direct and noticeably greater stimulation of the pineal-pituitary reflex zone by virtue of the resultant contact of the tongue with the upper palate, thereby assisting deep brain function, cranial-nervous system resonance, the experience of tranquillity, and the expansion of awareness.

 See the "Kundalini Yoga" article in the Summer Solstice, 1976 Bicentennial edition of the 3HO Foundation's 'Kundalini Quarterly' for more details.
 See ONG, the Meditation.
-See also The Science of Mantra.
+Also see The Science of Mantra.
+See A 'Sound' Spiritual Experience.
+See One Is The Answer.

 OM is the collective resonant tone of Life Force that fills the Infinite Living